 With the increasing adoption of cancer genomics and the growing need to individualise therapeutic recommendations when treating cancer patients, it is crucial to transform usability and scalability of genomic data for routine oncology clinical practice.

-As we are preparing to expand our Clinical Decision Support platform into oncology, Congenica is delighted to welcome Professor Andrew Biankin to talk about his experience in transforming cancer care by use of genomic testing.
+On Tuesday 17 January, Congenica welcomed Professor Andrew Biankin to talk about his experience in transforming cancer care by use of genomic testing.

 With precision medicine becoming more widely accessible, the time has come to change the way we treat cancer.
 While anti-cancer drugs can work well in some cases, “one drug fits all” and “trial and error” approaches are often failing.
 By continuing to use these approaches, we will not be able to predict ahead of time who will benefit from the treatment, leaving it to trial and error at great financial and emotional cost.

 One of the main challenges of recommending suitable treatment options to cancer patients is the fact that the genetic make-up of cancers can be very different, even though biopsies may look similar under a microscope.
 By using NGS-based approaches, treatment options can be tailored to an individual’s genomic cancer profile, and the development of resistance to specific drugs can be monitored.
 NGS-based approaches also offer the possibility to test for larger numbers of genes simultaneously, rather than testing for mutations in single genes at a time.
 This not only accelerates the assessment of combinatory treatment options, but also significantly reduces emotional costs as well as costs to healthcare providers.